The Next Chance

 Who's behind this

-The Next Chance Collaborative is hosted by Crossroads Prison Ministries and Four-Seven Ministries — bringing 40+ years of relational and operational depth to a national coalition.
+The Next Chance Collaborative is led by two Co-Founders, hosted by two organizations bringing decades of relational and operational depth to a coalition that's just getting started.

 Four-Seven Ministries